Jason Kidd: Player profile

 Kidd retired second all-time in NBA history in both assists and steals behind John Stockton.
 He led the NBA in assists five times.
-His 107 career triple-doubles are fourth all-time, trailing Russell Westbrook, and Hall of Famers Oscar Robertson and Magic Johnson.
-Kidd finished his career with averages of 12.6 points, 8.7 assists, 6.3 rebounds and 1.9 steals in 1,391 regular season games.
+His 107 career triple-doubles are sixth all-time, trailing Russell Westbrook, Oscar Robertson, Magic Johnson, Nikola Jokić, and LeBron James.
+Kidd finished his career with averages of 12.6 points, 8.7 assists, 6.3 rebounds, and 1.9 steals in 1,391 regular season games.
 He impacted games with his accurate passes and by involving his teammates; scoring was not his focus.
 He is considered by many to be one of the best rebounding guards ever to play in the league, and ESPN called him "one of the best passing and rebounding point guards in NBA history."
 In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Kidd as the 36th greatest player in NBA history.

 Although Kidd was considered a poor outside shooter when he began his pro career, he retired ranked third all-time in the NBA in three-point field goals made.
 The New York Times called his improvement as a shooter "perhaps Kidd's biggest, and most surprising, transformation".
 He considered his NBA championship with Dallas and his two gold medals in the Olympics as tied for the top highlights of his career, followed by the co-Rookie of the Year he shared with Grant Hill.

 Personal life

 Kidd married his first wife, Joumana, in 1997.
-In January 2001, he was arrested and pleaded guilty to a domestic abuse charge for assaulting her.
+In January 2001, he was arrested and pled guilty to a domestic abuse charge for assaulting her.
 As part of his plea, Kidd was ordered to attend anger management classes for six months.
 Kidd completed the mandatory counseling and continued to attend on his own.
-He and his wife were both active in their church and were thought to have completely reconciled.
-The incident, however, would be considered a catalyst for the Suns to trade Kidd to the Nets that year.
 On January 9, 2007, Kidd filed for divorce, citing "extreme cruelty" during their relationship.
-He contended intense jealousy, paranoia, and the threat of "false domestic abuse claims" to the police as reasons for the divorce.
-On February 15, 2007, Joumana Kidd filed a counterclaim for divorce, claiming that the NBA star—among countless instances of abuse—"broke her rib and damaged her hearing by smashing her head into the console of a car".
-The couple have three children.
+He contended intense jealousy, paranoia and the threat of "false domestic abuse claims" to the police as reasons for the divorce.
+On February 15, 2007, Joumana Kidd filed a counterclaim for divorce, claiming that Jason, among instances of abuse, "broke her rib and damaged her hearing by smashing her head into the console of a car."
+The couple has three children.

 On September 10, 2011, Kidd married Porschla Coleman, a former model.

-On July 15, 2012, Kidd was arrested by Southampton Town police and charged with the misdemeanor of driving while intoxicated.
+On July 15, 2012, Kidd was arrested by police in Southampton Town, New York and charged with the misdemeanor of driving while intoxicated.
 According to police, around 2 a.m.
-Kidd's vehicle struck a telephone pole a few blocks away from his home and ended up in the woods, and he was determined to be under the influence by officers.
+Kidd's vehicle struck a telephone pole a few blocks away from his home and ended up in the woods, where officers determined him to be under the influence.

+On April 24, 2025, it was announced that Kidd had joined the ownership group of English Premier League club Everton.